wphelp-git/wp-links/readme.txt

 == Installation ==

-Download the latest zip file and extract the plugin directory.
+* Download the latest zip file and extract the plugin directory.
-Upload it to your
+* Upload it to your `/wp-content/plugins/` directory.
-``/wp-content/plugins/`
-directory.
-Activate
-WP SEO Links
-on the
-Plugins
-menu in WordPress.
+* Activate WP SEO Links in the Plugins menu in WordPress.

 == Frequently Asked Questions ==